websanco/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/shipments/introduction-to-shipments.md

 When delivery has been confirmed, the shipment process is marked delivered and the order is marked completed.

 ![Shipments Menu - Ready to Ship](./introduction-to-shipments/images/07.png)

+See the [Shipments Management Reference Guide](./shipments-management-reference-guide.md) to learn more about the specific features and fields.

 ## Liferay Commerce 2.0 and Below